-The Minneapolis Sculpture Garden is located adjacent to and is a part of, the Walker Art Center which is one of our favorite museums in all of the Midwest and is another fun thing to do in Minnesota.
+The Sculpture Garden is located adjacent to and is a part of, the Walker Art Center (we’ll get onto that later) which is one of our favorite museums in all of the Midwest and is another fun thing to do in Minnesota.

-See Related: Best Things To Do in Maple Grove, Minnesota
+See Related: Things To Do in Maple Grove

-The small old town will definitely surprise you with things to do, things to see, things to eat, and things to buy!
+The small, picturesque old town will definitely surprise you with things to do, things to see, things to eat, and things to buy!
 Check out the downtown shops, boutiques, and antique stores for clothing, gifts, or home decor.

-The restaurants have something for every palate – Mexican food, pizza places, hot dogs, and a brewery are just some of the options.
-Check out these best things to do in Stillwater, Minnesota if you like what you are hearing.
+The restaurants have something for every palate – Mexican food, pizza places, hot dogs, a few popular breweries and even a winery are just some options.
+Check out these best things to do in Stillwater if you like what you are hearing.

 See Related: Best Museums in the USA

+Wanna learn more about what makes Minnesota so special?
 Go see the “L’Étoile du Nord” for yourself.
-It’s simply sitting right there in the lobby and main rotunda of the Minnesota State Capitol, in Saint Paul; the other half of the Twin Cities.
+It’s simply sitting in the lobby and main rotunda of the Minnesota State Capitol in Saint Paul, the other half of the Twin Cities.

-The Minnesota State Capitol is an excellent free thing to do as you can tour it at any time.
-Check out the Supreme Court Chambers and get some awesome views of downtown St. Paul from the top floor.
+Check out the Supreme Court Chambers, the capitol’s various exhibits and trophies, and get some awesome views of downtown St. Paul from the top floor.

 See Related: Best Things to Do in Chaska, Minnesota